ISISComputingGroup/ibex_user_manual/Matplotlib.md

 `reg add "\\<ndxinstname>\HKLM\SOFTWARE\Microsoft\Internet Explorer\MAIN\FeatureControl\FEATURE_WEBSOCKET_MAXCONNECTIONSPERSERVER"  /v iexplore.exe /t REG_DWORD /d 48`

 Contact computing group if the limit is set too low on your instrument and they will be able to run the command above (it will require admin privileges).

+As of Release Version 5.5, only 6 plots can be opened at a time, and if this limit is exceeded, the oldest plot will be automatically removed.